 - Moose’s Tooth Pub and Pizzeria (3300 Old Seward Highway) – Pizza and home-brewed beer with the après ski vibes.
 I love the chicken bacon ranch pizza and you gotta try the diablo sticks.

 - Spenard Roadhouse (1049 W. Northern Lights Blvd.) – Comfort food and handcrafted, delicious cocktails.
 My favorites here are the bacon jam burger and the avocado melt, and always with a side of sweet potato tots and chipotle aioli sauce for dipping.

-- Snow City Cafe (1034 W. 4th Ave.) – Sometimes the service here isn’t the greatest but I just love their crab cake benedict!
+- Snow City Cafe (1034 W. 4th Ave.) – Sometimes the service here isn’t the greatest but I just love their benedicts!
+Unfortunately, they no longer serve the King crab cake benedict.
 It’s always busy here so I highly recommend making a reservation.